marty-mcgee/affiliatewp-affiliate-info/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show information about your affiliates based on their referral URL
+Display information based on the affiliate's referral URL

 == Description ==

 **What is AffiliateWP?**